Alanjamlu34/Multi-Armed-Bandit--Adaptive-epsilon-greedy-/README.md

   * A classic approach where users are randomly assigned to different ads, and their performance is measured.
   * Optimal Ad Type: While A/B testing provides a straightforward way to compare ads, it may not always identify the optimal ad type with high certainty.
   * Simplicity: A/B testing is simpler to set up and understand, making it a good choice for scenarios where complexity is a concern.
+- Epsilon Greedy:
+  * This algorithm balances exploration and exploitation by randomly selecting an ad with a certain probability (epsilon) and choosing the best-performing ad otherwise.
+  * Optimal Ad Type: Epsilon Greedy falls between the other two algorithms in terms of both performance and complexity.
+  *  Intermediate Difficulty: It offers a moderate level of complexity, making it a suitable choice for scenarios where a balance between simplicity and sophistication is desired.
 In summary, if you prefer a simpler approach and are willing to accept some uncertainty, A/B testing is a suitable choice.
 However, if you want a more sophisticated solution that adapts over time, Adaptive Epsilon Greedy is the way to go.

 Remember to adjust the parameters and evaluate the algorithms based on relevant metrics.
+> [!TIP]
+> While all algorithms consistently identified Ad5 as the optimal ad type, it’s essential to consider the impact of randomness.
+Since the algorithms operate based on random exploration, we recommend running them for a large number of iterations (e.g., 500 iterations) and then averaging the results.
+By doing so, we can reduce the influence of occasional variations due to randomness.

+> [!IMPORTANT]
+> In some cases, the algorithms may yield slightly different results (e.g., identifying Ad8 as optimal a few times), but these differences are not statistically significant (occurring less than 5 times).
+Therefore, we can confidently eliminate such outliers.

 ## Acknowledgments
 Special thanks to the open-source community and the authors of relevant research papers.